 The usual forms of protection such as anti-malware and anti-virus are certainly important to prevent such attacks, but it is sometimes difficult to be prepared against malicious code that exploits system vulnerabilities or that is hidden in malicious messages (e.g. online advertisements). .
 It is important to follow security best practices to prevent these attacks.
 This includes technical measures as well as security procedures when dealing with database access.

 Another important measure is to retain several backup copies of the database from the last few weeks.
 This won't stop you from getting past an attack, but it will mitigate the damage, as it might be enough to regain your data access.
 The attack still needs to be identified and the vulnerability patched to prevent further intrusions.

 There is another way to greatly reduce your exposure to these attacks; virtualizing your ERP environment on a platform like Auto.Sky .
-Virtualization occurs when your ERP software effectively runs in the cloud and the only transmission made between the user and the remote ERP software are the screens presented.
-Any malicious code that may infect the user's computer will not have regular access to the remote ERP software, which means that it will not be able to easily access the network.
+Virtualization occurs when your software effectively runs in the cloud and the only transmission made between the user and the remote ERP software screens presented.
+Any malicious code that may infect the user's computer will not have regular access to the software , which means that it will not be able to easily access the network.
 Virtualization creates a strong barrier isolating local computers from remote ERP and protecting your cloud environment.

 Auto.Sky Auto.Sky procedures and retains several database captures from the last few weeks.
 In case of any incident, the database can be promptly restored.

 In the Auto.Sky , the ERP is kept completely protected by using strong authentication methods, firewall filters and network encryption, limiting external traffic to strictly permitted user connections or external integrations.